kerbal/ledis-cli/README.md

 - Use up or down arrow key to trace back old entered command

 - ...

+## 1. 4.
+Some thoughts

+Wow, this is a interesting requirement, app, small app but so many problems.
+I think some of the most important things to think about are how to organize the code to simply add new data structure or a new command, and how to make the UI similar to the console window.

+So I came with the OOP approach to organize custom command and custom data structure.
+I try to make the UI as similar as possible to the console window, add command-history, add some colors and a help panel.

+## 1. 5.
+Improvement

+- Multiple line command edit (currently single line input command).
+- Improve this README file.
+-

 # 2. Architecture (about the code)